donmccaughey/xz_pkg/README.md

 XZ Utils 5.2.2 for OS X
 =======================

-This project build a standard OS X installer package for [XZ Utils][1].
+This project builds a standard OS X installer package for [XZ Utils][1].
 It contains the source distribution for XZ Utils 5.2.2.

 License